flytbase/flytdocs/source/docs/FlytSim/docker/prerequisites.rst

 Linux
 -----

-Follow the `Docker installation guide <https://docs.docker.com/engine/installation/#supported-platforms>`_ and make sure your flavour of Linux is supported by Docker.
-If you are running anything apart from Ubuntu, please follow the above guide and install docker in your machine.
-For Ubuntu users, we have an installation script which would take care of it, details of which are in :ref:`setup <flytsim_setup_linux>` section.
+Visit the `Docker installation guide <https://docs.docker.com/engine/installation/#supported-platforms>`_ and make sure your flavour of Linux is supported by Docker.
+If you are running anything apart from Ubuntu, please follow the above guide and install docker in your machine. **For Ubuntu users, we have an installation script**, details of which are in :ref:`setup <flytsim_setup_linux>` section.
 It is preferable if you use Ubuntu 14.04 or above.

 Windows
 -------